anto1282/G-WEB_Fraud_Detection/reports/README.md

 System Metrics (/system-metrics/): Provides resource usage details, including CPU, memory, and disk usage, to monitor the API’s performance.

-For monitoring, prometheus was integrated in order to track the number of requests and errors via custom metrics.
+For monitoring, prometheus was integrated in order to track the number of requests and errors.